dustinpfister/blog_posts/_posts/canvas-arc.md

 ## 8 - Conclusion

 The canvas arc method is just one of many methods in the canvas 2d drawing context of course, however it is one that seems to come up often.
 I hope that you have gain something of value from reading this post, canvas is a lot of fun of course, and it can also be very helpful as well when it comes to working out basic graphics in canvas.

+There is also much more that can be done with canvas once you have a decent grasp on how to work with it when it comes to native javaScript by itself of course, but also when it comes to working with certain popular libraries in addition to plain old javaScript by itself.
+For example in [threejs a canvas element](/2018/04/17/threejs-canvas-texture/) can be used as a way to create a texture that can be used to skill faces on solid geometry objects.